We the

 5.

-No law shall infringe upon the right of adults to keep such
+No law shall infringe upon the right of adults to keep and

-weapons which can be reasonably used for the purpose of self-defense, and no
+bear such weapons which can be reasonably used for the purpose of self-defense.
+No regulations on the licensed ownership, carry

 6.